kwondry/virgo2_mapping_and_taxonomy/README.md

    snakemake --use-conda --configfile config/config.yaml
    ```

-The test configuration is already set up in `config/config.yaml` with appropriate resource allocations for testing.
+The test configuration is already set up in `config/config.yaml`

 ### Running with your own data